-The following are membership benefits of the institute.
+The following are membership benefits of the Association:

-- Associate Members and above are eligible to enroll for the ICIA Program to be certified as Certified Industrial and Commercial Accountants (CICA).
+- Associate Members and above are eligible to enroll for the ACA Malaysia Program to be certified as Certified Accountants (CACA).

 - All members are eligible to attend valuable CPD seminars to update themselves on various legislation, accounting standards and other useful topics.
 Members will be given special pricing for such events.

-- The Institute has an Mutual Recognition Agreement (MRA) with Institute of Public Accountants of Australia.
+- The Association has a Mutual Recognition Agreement (MRA) with Institute of Public Accountants of Australia.
 Members can get the same membership level in IPA and discounted fees if they join IPA under the MRA.

 - Other benefits include discounts on training by training partners, event partners and other commercial establishments from time to time.

-- Recognition by industry- Members can use the relevant post nominal such as AICA, CICA or FICA to promote their professionalism and marketability.
+- Recognition by industry- Members can use the relevant post nominal such as AACA, CACA or FACA to promote their professionalism and marketability.

 - Free talks and forums by industry based partners on accounting, tax, GST, IT and other products.

-- Direct membership in other prestigious professional bodies via Mutual Recognition Agreements secured by the institute.
+- Direct membership in other prestigious professional bodies via Mutual Recognition Agreements secured by the association.